cloudfoundry/benchmarkbbs/README.md

 The following instructions demonstrate how to run the BBS benchmarks against a CF + Diego deployment on [BOSH-Lite](https://github.com/cloudfoundry/bosh-lite).

-#### Disable Convergence and Enable Locket
+#### Enable Locket

-To prevent it from interfering with the test data, the BBS should run with convergence disabled.
-This can be done by setting the `properties.diego.bbs.convergence.repeat_interval_in_seconds` property in the Diego deployment manifest to a sufficiently large value (for example, `1000000`) so that convergence will not execute during the test run.

-The BBS Benchmark test suite now also maintains cell registrations with the Locket service, so Locket must be deployed before running it.
+The BBS Benchmark test suite maintains cell registrations with the Locket service, so Locket must be deployed before running it.
 This can be done via the `-Q` option on the Diego manifest-generation script.